 Astronomical Unit (au)

-One astronomical unit (1 au) is essentially the straight-line distance between the center-of-the-Earth and the center-of-the-Sun, and a convenient Solar System distance scale.
+One astronomical unit (1 au) is the "average" straight-line distance between the center-of-the-Earth and the center-of-the-Sun, and a convenient Solar System distance scale.
 Numerically, 1 au is a distance of approximately 150 billion meters (93 million miles) -- with an exact nominal value of 149,597,870,700 meters as defined by the International Astronomical Union's Resolution B2 (2012).
 The actual Sun-Earth distance varies between 0.9833 au and 1.0167 au throughout the year due to Earth's oval orbit.
 The Sun is exactly 1 au distant only twice/year about April 4 and October 5 (a few weeks after the spring and autumn equinoxes).

 The mean distance from the ☉ Sun to the planet ☿ Mercury is ~0.4 au and ♇ Pluto is ~40 au.
 The furthest human-made spacecrafts, NASA's Voyager I and II (launched in 1977) are ~146 au and ~121 au, respectively, distant from the Sun.
 Both Voyagers have exited the Solar System and are in the interstellar space beyond the Sun's heliosphere (its influence boundary).